Infiniti QX60 Insurance Rates

 | Wyoming | $1,176 | -$142 | -10.8% |

-Choosing high deductibles can save as much as $470 annually, while buying higher liability limits will cost you more.
-Switching from a 50/100 limit to a 250/500 limit will cost as much as $417 extra every 12 months.
+Choosing high deductibles can reduce prices by up to $470 a year, whereas buying more liability protection will increase premiums.
+Switching from a 50/100 limit to a 250/500 limit will increase prices by as much as $417 more each year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are probably paying at a minimum $1,600 to $2,200 extra per year, depending on your age.
-A high-risk auto insurance policy ranges from 44% to 135% more than average.
+If you have some driving violations or tend to cause accidents, you are probably paying $1,600 to $2,200 additional each year, depending on your age.
+Infiniti QX60 insurance for high-risk drivers is expensive and can cost around 44% to 135% more than average.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |